kinnarps/KIN/table/README.md

 * `afterupdate`	: Callback to be executed after updating table, contains the response object
 * `savestate`	: boolean should table state (paginator,hitsperpage) be saved in sessionStorage
 * `addstatetourl` : Will add each sessionStorage object as a parameter to your dataurl if set to true.
+* `onselect` : Callback to be executed when cheking and unchecking a checkbox when selectable is set to true for a column.
+Row data is sent as parameter.

 ## Description of column object
 * `type`	: Option 1 string value column,2 Sortable column, 3 action menu column,4 adds a slide down arrow to display additional information.
 See example